SAATH-GameDev/Wasteland-Redemption/Design and Narrative/alt_story.md

 ## Character Descriptions

 ### Main Character
 Naive.
 Starts out feeling inadequate and insecure.
 Relies heavily on others to protect them.
 Too trusting.
-Will grow to be a capable and jaded.
+Will grow to be capable and jaded.

 "I'd probably die just tripping on some rubble... haha."